mayankbansal82/Classical-Motion-Planning-Algorithms/README.md

 #### PRM algorithm
 PRM is a motion planning algorithm that works by sampling random points in the environment and connecting them to form a graph.
 The algorithm then uses probabilistic methods to search the graph for a feasible path.
 There are different mathods to sample the points including uniform, bridge, gaussian, etc.

-#### RRT and RRT* algorithm
+#### RRT, RRT* and Informed RRT* algorithms
 RRT (Rapidly-exploring Random Tree) and RRT* (Rapidly-exploring Random Tree star) are motion planning algorithms commonly used in robotics.

 RRT works by incrementally building a tree from a starting position in the search space, exploring the space in a biased manner towards unexplored areas.
 RRT* is an extension of RRT, which uses an additional step of re-wiring the tree to optimize the paths towards the goal.
 Both algorithms are probabilistically complete, meaning they will find a solution if one exists with high probability, and are effective in high-dimensional and complex environments.
+Informed RRT* builds upon the RRT* algorithm by incorporating heuristics that guide the exploration towards promising areas of the search space.

+#### D*
+D* (pronounced "D-star") is a popular incremental search algorithm that can quickly adapt to changes in an agent's environment.
+It works by maintaining a search graph of the environment and updating it as the agent moves through it.
+This is useful for planning paths in a dynamic environment.

 ### Results